Miscellaneous Questions #19

 Q. What do you mean by learning the "Manual of Arms?"

-A. While the common meaning generally refers to rifle drill (present arm; right shoulder arms, etc), in the modern technique it refers to the operation, and care of a firearm and it is part of the triad of marksmanship, gun handling, and mindset.
-To be a proficient shottist one should be able to operate the firearm (load, actuate its controls, and know its modes of carry), know how it operates and any operational quirks, be able to clear routine malfunctions, and to disassemble and maintain it.
-You should become so familiar with your firearm(s) that you don't have to give any conscious though to the above.
+A. While the common meaning generally refers to rifle drill (present arms; right shoulder arms, etc), in the modern technique it refers to the operation, and care of a firearm and it is part of the triad of marksmanship, gun handling, and mindset.
+To be a proficient shottist one should be able to operate the firearm (load, actuate its controls, and know its modes of carry), know how it operates and any operational quirks, be able to clear routine malfunctions and stoppages, and to disassemble and maintain it.
+You must also know the firearm's zero and trajectory.
+You should become so familiar with your firearm(s) that you don't have to give any conscious though to these things.

 Q. How much does using a Ransom Rest decrease group size when testing handguns?

 As an example, a friend and I once experimented with a well worn GI 1911.
-I tightened the barrel to slide fit but left the slide to frame fit deliberately "GI" loose.
-Over a sandbag, my friend who was a member of the "Presidents Hundred" shot 2.3" groups at 25 yards using his match ammo, while using the ransom Rest the gun would only shoot about 4.5" groups.
-We then fitted a National Match barrel to the pistol in the same manner and only minimally tightened the slide/frame fit (There was still a little slop.)
-This gun shot 1.5" groups at 25 yards over sand bags and 2.9" groups from the Ransom Rest.
+I tightened the barrel to slide fit a little bit but left the slide to frame fit deliberately "GI" loose.
+Over a sandbag, my friend who was a member of the "Presidents Hundred" shot 2.2" groups at 25 yd using his practice ammo.
+When using the Ransom Rest the gun would only shoot about 4.5" groups.
+We then fitted a National Match barrel to the pistol in the same manner and only minimally tightened the slide/frame fit (There was still a little slop in the vertical.)
+This time the pistol shot 1" groups at 25 yd over sand bags and 2.9" groups from the Ransom Rest.
+With the slide tightened to the point of no noticeable slop in the vertical or horizontal it shot under 1" from the sand bag and 1.2"ish from the Ransom.

 Q. Who invented the "Foster" shotgun slug?